Open-Speech-EkStep/vakyansh-wav2vec2-experimentation/scripts/inference/README.md

 **validation_dataset:** Name of the validation folder to be stored in the results

+**save_predicted:** To save the predicted files by the ASR model.
+Set it as 1 to save the files, else 0 by default

+**dest_folder:** Destination folder to save predicted files.
+It will save in the same folder structure order as the original inferenece data

 ### For single_file_inference

 **custom_model_path:** Single custom_model generated using generate_custom_model.sh, this doesn't require pretraining checkpoint